-Research from around the world has offered us evidence-based information into the causes and solutions for birth-related trauma.
+Research from around the world has provided us with a wealth of information into the causes and solutions for birth-related trauma.
 An emergency, especially if there has been a catastrophic loss, can be traumatic and can cause PTSD.
-However, the most common reason a birth becomes traumatic is because of how the mother was treated by her care team.
-Disrespectful, abusive, and violating treatment where the mother feels trapped and helpless can lead to PTSD, postpartum depression and anxiety.
-Birth Trauma Ontario advocates for trauma-informed care for all parents.
-We offer a place where mothers can share their experiences and find support and validation from those who truly understand.
+However, the most common reason a birth becomes traumatic is because of how the mother felt she was treated by her care team.
+Disrespectful, abusive, and violating treatment where the mother feels trapped and helpless can lead to PTSD, postpartum depression, and anxiety.
+Birth Trauma Ontario is here to help by connecting with care providers and parents with education and hope.

 Secondary or vicarious trauma is the result of working with clients who are dealing with trauma or from witnessing traumatic births.
-About 1/3 of midwives and nurses have symptoms of secondary trauma.
-About half of all doulas are dealing with vicarious trauma.
-In this research-based session, you'll learn the factors that increase the likelihood of experiencing secondary trauma or burnout and proven strategies for healing from trauma.
+Over 1/3 of midwives and nurses have symptoms of secondary trauma, with high rates of PTSD, compassion fatigue, and burnout.
+About half of all doulas are dealing with vicarious trauma and burnout.
+In this research-based session, you'll learn about the causes of birth trauma, the factors that increase the likelihood of experiencing secondary trauma or burnout, and proven strategies for prevention, building resilience, and recovering from trauma.